-The coefficients (a, b, c and d) for each water heater type and climate zone are given in Appendix B. The codes used in Appendix B - Water heater performance coefficients for annual energy by climate zone for Whole of Home rating are set out in more detail below.
-These are also included in a separate spreadsheet provided for users.
+The coefficients (a, b, c and d) for each water heater type and climate zone are given in Appendix B - Water heater performance coefficients for annual energy by climate zone for Whole of Home rating which is provided in a separate spreadsheet.
+The codes used in Appendix B - Water heater performance coefficients for annual energy by climate zone for Whole of Home rating are set out in more detail below.